 VM calculations used for BoD VM payments and BoD/EoD VM practices were generally perceived to be transparent, except for where CCPs net VM with cash flows linked to settlements of transactions, which can make the individual elements comprising the amount required less transparent for participants.
 CMs identified some possible avenues for improving transparency.
-Two identified that ITD VM practices required standardisation, and one suggested that VM calls should be accompanied by reporting on the account and positions driving the VM call and the relevant timing and sourcing of the market prices behind the recalculation in order to help CMs substantiate the calls.
+Two identified that ITD VM practices required standardisation, and one suggested that VM calls should be accompanied by reporting on the account and positions driving them and the relevant timing and sourcing of the market prices behind the recalculation in order to help CMs substantiate the calls.

 CMs judged it either not possible to predict the timing of ad hoc ITD calls or that it could only be predicted with poor accuracy, which runs contrary to the CCP survey responses that indicated that the conditions for ad hoc ITD calls are determined in advance and communicated to members.
-CMs identified some possible avenues for improving the predictability of the timing: four say there should be greater standardisation of timing for ad hoc calls; one CM called for greater transparency on the scenarios or circumstances leading to use of ad hoc calls; one CM called for greater consistency in the application of CCPs' VM policies and timelines; and two CMs called for additional information to be made available in the CCP margin simulation tools.
+CMs identified some possible avenues for improving the predictability of the timing: four said there should be greater standardisation of timing for ad hoc calls; one called for greater transparency on the scenarios or circumstances leading to use of ad hoc calls; one called for greater consistency in the application of CCPs' VM policies and timelines; and two called for additional information to be made available in the CCP margin simulation tools.

 Similar responses were received regarding insufficient predictability of the amounts to be paid in the calls (it was either impossible to predict or possible only to a poor degree of accuracy).
-CMs identified the following potential avenues for improving the predictability of the amount of VM required: three called for more transparency regarding CCP margin models /margin call calculation; one said that CCPs should share information to help their preparation for ad hoc margin calls; two called for CCPs to make predictive margin tools available, with one suggesting the inclusion of what-if scenarios in CCP margin calculators (although provision of this functionality would be more beneficial with respect to IM requirements and is a proposed recommendation of the Margin Group's consultative report 'Transparency and responsiveness of initial margin in centrally cleared markets"); and two CMs mentioned updating prices in real time for marking ITD portfolios to market.
+CMs identified the following potential avenues for improving the predictability of the amount of VM required: three called for more transparency regarding CCP margin models/margin call calculation; one said that CCPs should share information to help their preparation for ad hoc margin calls; two called for CCPs to make predictive margin tools available, with one suggesting the inclusion of what-if scenarios in CCP margin calculators; and two CMs mentioned updating prices in real time for marking ITD portfolios to market.

 Client views on the transparency and predictability of VM calls were broadly similar to those of the CMs.
 Among the three client respondents, one considered CM practices to be transparent, whereas the other two thought they were not.
-One client considered that, to increase transparency, clients should be provided with a comprehensive simulation tool, while another called for increased transparency regarding what triggers ad hoc ITD calls, in particular in relation to market volatility.
+One client considered that, to increase transparency, clients should be provided with a comprehensive simulation tool, while another called for increased transparency regarding what triggers ad hoc ITD calls, particularly in relation to market volatility.